richardTowers/verify-tech-docs/source/documentation/msa/msaUse.md

 ## Obtain certificates for your Matching Service Adapter

-Your Matching Service Adapter needs a signing certificate and an encryption certificate.
+Your MSA needs a signing certificate and an encryption certificate.
 You must use different certificates for each environment.